P2-718na/pandemic-simulation/README.md

 ./seed -b background.sample.bmp -t 1000 -i 5 -o entities.txt
 ```

-The background file that the seeder needs to generate a list of entities is the
+The `background` file that the seeder requires is the same that will be used
-same that will be used later to launch the simulation.
-This is because
+later to launch the simulation.
+The reason for this is that the seeder
-that the seeder needs to have a way to know where POIs are located, and the
+needs to have a way to know where POIs are located, and the background
-background image contains precisely this information.
+image contains precisely this information.

 Even though this might seem redundant, I purposely chose this approach because
 of many reasons.
 Most notably, I wanted to keep the _simulation engine_ and